CS/SB 476: Aggressive Careless Driving

 GENERAL BILL by Transportation ; Pizzo ; (CO-INTRODUCERS) Boyd

-Aggressive Careless Driving; Creating the “Anthony Reznik Act”; revising the definition of the term “aggressive careless driving”; providing a civil penalty for aggressive careless driving; providing criminal penalties for aggressive careless driving resulting in damage to property or person, serious bodily injury, or death; defining the term “serious bodily injury”; ranking an offense created by the act on the offense severity ranking chart of the Criminal Punishment Code, etc.
+Aggressive Careless Driving; Creating the “Anthony Reznik Act”; revising the definition of the term “aggressive careless driving”; providing a civil penalty for aggressive careless driving and aggressive careless driving resulting in damage to the property or person of another or serious bodily injury to another person; requiring certain persons to attend a certain driver improvement course to maintain their driving privileges; defining the term “serious bodily injury”; requiring persons cited for aggressive careless driving resulting in serious bodily injury to another person to appear at a hearing, etc.

 Companion bills that are identical word-for-word, not including titles.
 However, Resolutions and Concurrent Resolutions are considered identical if the only difference is the word "House" or "Senate."